Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Problem setup

 where $l(x)=\frac{e^{x}}{1+e^{x}}$ is the logit link function.

-\paragraph{Posterior} The posterior of this model is
+\paragraph*{Posterior} The posterior of this model is

-\paragraph{Auxiliary Variables and the Algorithm} To cope with this complex posterior, \cite{polson2013bayesian} develop an analogous DA algorithm to \cite{albert1993bayesian} for Bayesian logistic regression.
-Instead of generating additional truncated normal variables, they propose using the \textbf{P\'olya-Gamma} random variable and \revise{making} $n$ independent draws from it in each iteration.
-The P\'olya-Gamma variables take two arguments, denoted as $\PG(a,c)$, are infinite convolutions of Gamma variables, and have efficient samplers.
-Two facts about P\'olya-Gamma variables are most related to our study: First, their densities satisfy the following relationship
+\paragraph*{Auxiliary variables and the algorithm} Ever since \cite{albert1993bayesian}, there has been considerable effort devoted to designing an analogous DA algorithm for the Bayesian logistic regression (see e.g. \cite{held2006bayesian, fruehwirth2007auxiliary, polson2013bayesian, zens2023ultimate}).
+We focus on \cite{polson2013bayesian}.
+Instead of generating additional truncated normal variables, they propose using the \textit{P\'olya-Gamma} random variable and making $n$ independent draws from it in each iteration.
+The P\'olya-Gamma variables that take two arguments, denoted as $\PG(a,c)$, are infinite convolutions of Gamma variables, and have efficient samplers.
+Three facts about P\'olya-Gamma variables are most related to our study: First, their densities satisfy the following relationship